bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 81°
-- clear sky
+- overcast clouds
 - 51% humidity
-- 27 mph wind
+- 24 mph wind

 No precipitation in the past 24 hours